fool2fish/velocity/docs/differ-from-java-edition.md

 ## Method look up

-If the method is not found, vmx will look up possible value follow rules below.
+If the method is not found, node `velocity` will look up possible value follow rules below.

 #### String length